VictoriaMetrics/VictoriaMetrics/docs/README.md

 ## Retention

 Retention is configured with the `-retentionPeriod` command-line flag, which takes a number followed by a time unit character - `h(ours)`, `d(ays)`, `w(eeks)`, `y(ears)`.
-Retention period can not be lower than 24h or 1d.
 If the time unit is not specified, a month is assumed.
 For instance, `-retentionPeriod=3` means that the data will be stored for 3 months and then deleted.
 The default retention period is one month.
+The minimum retention period is 24h or 1d.

 Data is split in per-month partitions inside `<-storageDataPath>/data/{small,big}` folders.
 Data partitions outside the configured retention are deleted on the first day of the new month.